-Amazon Simple Storage Service (Amazon S3) is an object storage service built to store and retrieve any amount of data from anywhere.
-DataWorks Data Integration allows you to use Amazon S3 Reader to read data from Amazon S3 buckets.
-This topic describes the capabilities of synchronizing data from Amazon S3 data sources.
+Amazon S3 (Simple Storage Service) is an object storage service that lets you store and retrieve any amount of data from anywhere.
+DataWorks Data Integration supports reading data from and writing data to Amazon S3.
+This topic describes the features of the Amazon S3 data source.

 Supported | Unsupported |